BouncyElf/flow/README.md

 # Flow
 🌊Flow is an easy-used concurrent calculate model in Go.

 Flow can easily limit the maxium number of concurrent goroutine and can be very straight-forward to use.

-Basically, flow is a 2d matrix and it runs jobs row-by-row and all the jobs in same row will run concurrently.
+Basically, flow is a 2D matrix and it run jobs row-by-row which in same row, the jobs will run concurrently.

 # Example
 ```Go